Nathan-Wall/Spawn/README.md

 A small, experimental library which attempts to push prototypal inheritance to its natural conclusions in JavaScript (for ECMAScript 5).

-The library provides a single object named `Spawn` (unless `SpawnExports` is enabled).
+This library provides a single object named `Spawn` (unless `SpawnExports` is enabled).
-`Spawn` should be considered a prototype object, and object from which other objects inherit.
+`Spawn` should be considered a prototype object, an object from which other objects inherit.
 All objects which inherit from `Spawn` are referred to as `spawns`.

 Inheritance (`beget`)